AllanSkouborg/sagofonto-hepwat/dashboard/README.md

 Please note, that the path has to have a forward slash (“/”) at the end of it.

-If the build is successful, the production version will be available in the "dist/production" folder in the Angular project folder.
+If the build is successful, the production version will be available in the "dist/production" folder.